yakworks/gorm-tools/docs/queries-mango.md

 }

 ```
-### Query or Quick Search
+### Q or Quick Search

+Q search - similiar to a search engine search that uses a `q` paramter,
-Quick search - ability to search by one string in criteria filters against several domain fields, the value for quick
+ability to search by one string in criteria filters against several domain fields, the value for quick
 search can be passed in `$qSearch` or `$q` keywords.
 There are 2 ways to specify fields that should be searched against: